 Unnoticed water leaks in bathrooms or near water heaters increase the risk of indoor mold and unhealthy air pollution from moisture buildup.

-Tip: Consult a plumbing and water heater expert before it affects your building insulation or causes wall damage.
+Tip: Consult a plumbing and water heater expert before it affects your building's insulation or causes wall damage.

 If your circuit breakers trip often or you see flickering lights, take it seriously.
 These are symptoms of electrical issues that could lead to electrical fires.